 You’d think this impressive number comes from the platform’s ease of use.
 But as you’ll see in the pros and cons below (or the embedded video) it’s not exactly a strong suit of Volusion.
 Still, let’ see what they get better than the rest.

-Volusion pricing:
+Volusion Pricing:

-- Personal: $29 for up to 50k in sales (and up to 100 products)
+Up to 50k in sales (and up to 100 products)

-- Professional: $79, for up to 100k in sales (and up to 5,000 products)
+Up to 100k in sales (and up to 5,000 products)

-- Business: $299, for up to 500k in sales
+Up to 500k in sales

-- Custom: All features and VIP support
+All features and VIP support

 Why choose Volusion over Shopify?